 Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

-Components of a Successful Design Solution
+Elements of a Successful Design Solution:

 Time/Budget: This is what makes graphic design an applied art.